Differential Graded Categories are k-linear Stable Infinity Categories: Differential Graded Categories

 \begin{ex} Chain complexes $Ch(k)$ form a dg category.
 Given two chain complexes, one can form a chain complex of morphisms between them. \end{ex}

 A fact that we will implicitly use in the sequel is \begin{ex} If $\cC$ is a dg category, then so is its opposite category $\cC^{op}$. \end{ex}

-\begin{ex} The category of flat vector bundles on a differential manifold $X$ forms a dg category.
-Given two vector bundles $V$ and $W$ with flat connections, we can form a new vector bundle $\underline{Hom}(V,W)$ with flat connection.
-The nth component of the complex of morphisms from $V$ to $W$ is given by smooth n-forms on $X$ with coefficients in $\underline{Hom}(V,W)$. \end{ex}
+In \cite[2.2.1]{Tab2}, Tabuada shows that the category of dg categories over $k$ has a model category structure that we recall here.

-In \cite[2.2.1]{Tab2}, Tabuada shows that the category of dg categories has a model category structure that we recall here. \begin{thm} The category of small dg categories, $Cat_{dg}^k$, has the structure of a combinatorial model category where \begin{itemize} \item (W) The weak equivalences are the DK-equivalences.
+\begin{thm} The category of small dg categories, $Cat_{dg}^k$, has the structure of a combinatorial model category where \begin{itemize} \item (W) The weak equivalences are the DK-equivalences.
 That is, a dg functor $\cF: \cT \to \cT'$ is a weak equivalence if for any two objects $x,y \in \cT$ the morphism $\cT(x,y) \to \cT'(\cF(x),\cF(y))$ is a quasi-isomorphism of chain complexes and the induced functor $[\cF]: [\cT] \to [\cT']$ is an equivalence of categories.